 Cymbidiums are easy growers (and bloomers) in temperate climates such as California, where they're grown outside year round.
 The warm, sunny days (80-90 degrees) and cool nights (40-50 degrees) are perfect for growing healthy plants that bloom.

-In nature, these plants grow in rocky soil that doesn't hold moisture and drains quickly.
-The LECA pebbles in our hydroponic system are and ideal for growing cymbidiums because they closely resemble the growing media these plants find in nature.
+In nature, cymbidiums grow in rocky soil that doesn't hold moisture and drains quickly.
+The LECA pebbles in our hydroponic system are and ideal for growing these plants because they closely resemble the growing media these plants find in nature.

-LECA pebbles are also great for outdoor growing because they never breakdown or decay, insuring a healthy root system in any weather.
-They're also a sterile ceramic, so they won't attract insects.
+LECA pebbles are also great for outdoor growing (where cymbidiums grow best) because they never breakdown or decay, insuring a healthy root system in any weather.
+Traditional growing materials (bark, moss, etc.) break down and decay outdoors.
+This makes watering tricky and invites root rot.
+LECA pebbles are a sterile ceramic, so they won't attract insects either.

 The key to Cymbidium Success is establishing an outdoor growing season in the summer and a blooming season indoors in the winter.
 Then, simply adjust your plant care to each season.

 The growing season begins when you move your plants outdoors in the spring.
 Check your local weather for the last frost date in your area.

 Cymbidiums don't like wet feet!
 In nature these plants grow in rocky soil that holds little moisture.
 The only nutrition they get is from bird droppings and other decaying material.
 So be stingy with water and nutrients.
 "When in doubt, do without" applies here.

 Water to only 1/4 on gauge (or about 1/2" in saucer) - no more!
 This should be easy because anything more should drain away.
 You can even water with the garden hose!
 Water in the reservoir at the bottom of the pot should never be more than 1/2" deep.
 If it is, your saucer is too deep and the roots will stay wet too long.
 Not good - cut saucer a little lower.